 Close Notepad window.

-10. Go to location where you have just saved the file.
+8. Once you have saved the file.

-12. If you receive a warning message, just click on “Yes” to run the script on your computer.
+10. Just click on “Yes” to run the script on your computer.

 Reboot your computer.